Landaman/softeng-framework-mqp/readme.md

 See https://yarnpkg.com/features/pnp and https://yarnpkg.com/features/zero-installs for details
 on Yarn Plug'n'Play.

-A Yarn configuration is defined by a few files/folders:
+A few files/folders define a Yarn configuration:
 - `package.json`: This defines the project, as Yarn sees it.
 It includes dependencies, development dependencies (dependencies that are not needed for the final build image, but are needed for development.
 This can include testing tools, code quality tools, or deployment tools).
 It also defines